-When an ant larva grows too big, stretch receptors in the body trigger the release of hormones which subsequently trigger molting.
-The process then starts when epidermal cells respond to the increase in the hormone ecdysone which causes apolysis or the separation of the cuticle from the underlying epidermis.
+Molting begins when an ant larva grows to a certain size.
+When it does, stretch receptors in the body trigger the release of the hormone ecdysone.
+This ecdysone initiates apolysis or the separation of the old cuticle from the underlying epidermal cells.

-When the new exoskeleton is ready, the larva sheds the old exoskeleton by contracting its muscles and taking in air to cause its body to swell and to split the old exoskeleton open.
-When it does, the larva then breaks out with a new exoskeleton and physical features.
+At this point, the larva starts shedding the old exoskeleton.
+It splits the old exoskeleton by contracting its muscles and taking in air to cause its body to swell.
+Once split, the larva extricates itself and emerges with a new exoskeleton and physical features.

 Larval Instars In Ants

-- Instar 3.
-Cranium width: 0.33-0.37mm; Body hairs abundant on whole surface, Antenna with three sensilla; Mandibles small; One acute medial tooth; Basal half of medial surface with several long spinules; Maxillae lobose; Palps paxilliform; Galea digitiform.
+- Instar 3: Cranium width: 0.33-0.37mm; Body hairs abundant on the whole surface, Antenna with three sensilla; Mandibles small; One acute medial tooth; Basal half of medial surface with several long spinules; Maxillae lobose; Palps paxilliform; Galea digitiform.

-In short, each instar for M. aciculatus could be distinguished through cranium width, the mandibles, and most significantly, distribution of body hairs.
+In short, instars of M. aciculatus differ in cranium width, mandibles, and body hair.

 Do Ants Go Through Complete Metamorphosis?

 Yes, ants go through complete metamorphosis.
-Their immature forms look very different from their adult forms and their life cycle includes 4 stages: the egg, larva, pupa, and adult.
+Their immature forms look very different from their adult forms.
+Their life cycle includes 4 stages: the egg, larva, pupa, and adult.

 How Long Do Ants Live?